chirrag03/OCA-OCP-Java-Concepts/Generics & Collections.md

 **In the third invocation of get(),** the hashcode test succeeds, but the equals() test fails because arthur is NOT equal to clover.

-**Navigating (Searching) - TreeSets and TreeMaps** We've talked about searching lists and arrays.
-Let's turn our attention to searching TreeSets and TreeMaps.
+**Navigating (Searching) TreeSets and TreeMaps**
 Java 6 introduced two new interfaces: java.util.NavigableSet and java.util.NavigableMap.
+These interfaces provide the capability of returning a portion/view of the original collection.

 How does TreeSet and TreeMap implement these interfaces?

 **Imagine that the Santa Cruz–Monterey ferry has an irregular schedule & the daily departure times are stored in military time in a TreeSet.